 To start off, you can enable various core decks in the Decks tab.
 There are core decks for things like Japanese or sheet music.
 Click on the deck, and press the "enable" button to indicate, that you're actively pracitcing the cards in the deck.
-From this page, you can also adjust in which pile each card is in.
+From this page, you can also adjust if a card should be pending, practiced, or scrapped.

 From here, you can also make custom decks.
 Custom decks allow you to practice whatever you want.
 You can use raw JSON-format to share cards or create cards outside of Hankyou Cards and import them.

-When you review a card, it will sleep for an increasing amount of hours each time, before coming back for review.
+When you review a card, it will sleep for an increasing amount of time each time, before coming back for review.

 When you review cards, you answer honestly if you could recall the answer or not.
-If you did, the card moves up a rank, indicating your progress on learning the card.
-This increases its sleep time.
-If you didn't remember, it goes back to the beginning, giving you more opportunities to remember the card better.
-Cards in the lower ranks come back faster, meaning you will practice them more.
+If you did, the card sleeps for even longer before coming back again.
+If you didn't remember, it resets to only sleep a short amount of time, giving you more opportunities to practice the card.

 Thanks to KanjiDamage.com

 for compiling kanji and jukugo and creating mnemonics and descriptions.

 Thanks to to the people who created the kanji database: Tamaoka, K., Makioka, S., Sanders, S., & Verdonschot, R. G. (2013).
 The new 2136 Japanese Jōyō kanji web-accessible database.
 Accessible at the web site http://www.kanjidatabase.com/

 Thanks to everyone who created icons for game-icons.net: Lorc

 , Kier Heyl